 The Task Force is a matrix organization within VA that meets regularly to conduct analysis, coordinate and review findings and proposals, and collaboratively develop recommendations.
-The Task Force includes OSVA, Veterans Health Administration (research, clinical care, and public health components), Veterans Benefits Administration (claims), Office of Public and Intergovernmental Affairs (outreach and advisory committee components), and the Office of Policy and Planning.
+The Task Force includes Office of the Secretary (OSVA), Veterans Health Administration (research, clinical care, and public health components), Veterans Benefits Administration (claims), Office of Public and Intergovernmental Affairs (OPIA) (outreach and advisory committee components), and the Office of Policy and Planning (OPP).
 Other representatives will participate as required.